ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Our innovative fundraising mechanism, EcoiaFund™, transforms business campaigns into direct social and environmental impact through blockchain technology.
-With a transparent smart contract and multi-signature safe, every campaign we deliver automatically generates revenue, donations and receives match funding, directly allocating 100% of the revenue generated to our supported charities.
+      Our innovative funding mechanism, **EcoiaFund™**, transforms business campaigns into direct contributions to social and environmental change.
+      With every project, we help create sustainable solutions for communities worldwide.
     badge:
       label: ''
       color: text-primary